devAhn/exchange_student_project1/README.md

 # exchange_student_project1
-let students can find universities depeding on their department
+program that let students find universities depeding on their department